 In Africa, in some places, less than one liter per person per day is consumed, whether it is for drinking, washing, or washing something.
 In London, it is 150 times more.

 But where do we spend the most water?

 The answer to where we spend the most water is overwhelming: the bathroom takes 73% and the kitchen 19%.

-- When you flush the toilet, you spend up to 10 litres.
-This is very little when you consider that filling the bathtub requires up to 250 litres.
-If you prefer a shower, 100 litres of water are sufficient.
+- When you flush the toilet, you spend up to 10 liters.
+This is very little when you consider that filling the bathtub requires up to 250 liters.
+If you prefer a shower, 100 liters of water is sufficient.

 With the threat of declining reserves due to climate change, the need to take care of the water we have is becoming urgent.